Hello and welcome to my first blog post in which I will be documenting my journey through a short project prototyping an RFID reader!

 }

-The other files (button, buzzer, storage) were all either too simple or insignificant to have to explain, so I’ll move on to the main function.
+The other files (button, buzzer, storage) were all too simple to go over, so here’s a brief overview before I move on to the main file.

-The main.c file will contain the implementation of the state diagram shown above, utilizing FreeRTOS to manage processes smoothly.
+The main.c file contains the implementation of the state diagram shown above, utilizing FreeRTOS to manage processes smoothly.

-It’ll contain the main function that initializes all peripherals, interrupts, and tasks, the pollingTask function that continuously polls for a tag, and the ISR for button presses.
+It contains the main function that initializes all peripherals, interrupts, and tasks, pollingTask that continuously polls for a tag, and buttontask and the ISR to manage button presses.

 Here is the main function: